Ron Magill Conservation Heroes Award

 When possible, ZCOG will serve as the purchasing agent for goods, services, and/or training courses awarded.

 Download the 2019 RMCHA Application and turn in your completed application to firstname.lastname@example.org on or before 5:00PM on October 31st.
-The 2019 Award recipient will be announced on November 30th via ZCOG's website and social media outlets.
+The 2019 Award recipient will be announced on or before December 10th via ZCOG's website and social media outlets.
 All project funds must be used within twelve months.
 ZCOG will not reimburse for expenses incurred prior to the award.
 For additional questions, please contact email@example.com.

 View the original October 13, 2016 announcement about the Ron Magill Conservation Heroes Award.